Hao (French Polynesia): Administration

 Together with 11 other islands, Hao forms the commune of Hao, which is part of the administrative subdivision of Îles Tuamotu-Gambier.
 The seat of the commune is the village Otepa.
 The commune consists of three associated communes: Hao (including the uninhabited islands Ahunui, Nengonengo, Manuhangi and Paraoa), Amanu (including the uninhabited islands Rekareka and Tauere) and Hereheretue (including the uninhabited islands Anuanuraro and Anuanurunga and the inhabited island Nukutepipi).
-As of the 2017 census, the commune's total population was 1258.
+As of the 2022 census, the commune's total population was 1,227.

+Climate

 Transport

 Hao Airport (IATA: HOI, ICAO: NTTO) is in the island's north.
 It is used as a base by Air Tahiti, the domestic airline of French Polynesia.

 Economy

 During the 1960s, the Pacific Experimental Center base generated most of the atoll's economic activity.
 The infrastructures built during these years are numerous: a major airfield with a 3,380 m runway (classified by NASA as an emergency landing strip in case of a technical problem with the space shuttle Columbia), a cargo port, a 15 km road, desalination units, electric generators and a hospital.